manuelrottschaefer/starlinkstatus-probe/readme.md

 # starlinkstatus.com probe
-A simple probe for real-time status reports on the starlink satellite network.
+The probe for real-time status reports on the starlink satellite network.

+## Features
+- Realtime-map showing locations of starlink users
+- Network performance charts
+- Incident reports

 ## Installation
 Paste the following command into your command line, enter your location and run it.